ibrahimshittu/alma-frontend-engineer/README.md

-# Alma's Lead Management System
+# Leads Management System

 ## Overview

-Alma's Lead Management System is a robust and efficient platform designed to streamline the process of capturing, managing, and tracking leads.
+Lead Management System is a robust and efficient platform designed to streamline the process of capturing, managing, and tracking leads.
 It provides a seamless experience for both prospects submitting their information and administrators managing lead interactions.
 The platform comprises:

 - **A Public Lead Form**: A user-friendly interface where prospects can submit their details, including CV uploads.
 - **An Admin Dashboard**: A secure and interactive space where authenticated admins can view, filter, and update leads.